-- Recovery Point Objective (RPO) – This figure represents the vendor’s target for retrieving your data in the event of a disaster.
-If a reasonable objective is 30 minutes, the vendor is setting a target of losing no more data than that stored in the 30 minutes preceding an event.
+The Recovery Point Objective or RPO represents the vendor’s target for retrieving your data in the event of a disaster.
+If a reasonable objective is 30 minutes (as in the Domino’s analogy), the vendor is setting a target of losing no more data than that stored in the 30 minutes preceding an event.
 For example, while it’s unlikely that a service provider would create tape backups to achieve an RPO, if that were the case, a 30-minute RPO would require tape backups every 30 minutes!
-Imagine leaving your pizza on the bus for 5 minutes, only to have it disappear.
-Your bus should guarantee your pizza, if you’re relying on it to do business.
-Your pizza wouldn’t disappear if you left it in your truck, would it?
+Imagine leaving your pizza on the table for 5 minutes, only to have it disappear.
+Your vendor should guarantee your data if you’re relying on it to do business.

-- Recovery Time Objective (RTO) – This figure represents the vendor’s target for being able to return access to your data and the service in the event of a disaster.
+The Recovery Time Objective or RTO represents the vendor’s target time-period for returning access to your data and their service in the event of a disaster.
 Without an RTO, your service provider is not giving you any indication of how long the service might be down in the event of a disaster.
-For example, if the objective is 3 hours, the vendor is setting a target of no more than 3 hours to return access to your data via its service, following a disaster.
-This is effectively the equivalent of the bus service telling you by what time it will resume service.
-One consumer-grade EFSS service provider that doesn’t compensate users for outages – even paid subscribers – achieved an estimated 99.63 uptime for the second half of 2012, according to an independent news site covering cloud software for Australian and New Zealand businesses.
-It was down 16 hours in January of 2013, and another 90 minutes in May.
-Can you afford to be stuck at the station for 16 hours?
+For example, if the objective is three hours, the vendor is setting a target of no more than three hours to return access to your data via its service, following a disaster.
+This is effectively the equivalent of Domino’s telling you their hours, or when they’re closed for a holiday.
+In 2016, when massive DDoS attacks targeted DNS provider Dyn, large portions of the internet, including consumer-grade EFSS products went down for most North Americans—for up to two hours at a time.
+What’s worse, back in 2013, one consumer-grade EFSS service provider was down for a 16 hour period.
+Who wants to wait 16 hours for their pizza?